Michelle-vp/M450/KN1/Exercises.md

 Task 3 - Bonus

 The program piece is faulty ;) Find the error in the code.
 What would have to be corrected?
+So the error is what i used as SW error

+	if (extras >= 3) addon_discount = 10;
+	else if (extras >= 5) addon_discount = 15;

+Wich makes the 15 discount never happen.
+On top of that there's this piece of code that isn't correct.

+	if (discount > addon_discount)
+	    addon_discount = discount;

+Which basicaly says that if the dealer discount is higher than the extras discount, then use the dealer discount for the extras.
+The dealer discount must only affect the base price, while the accessory discount depends solely on the number of extras.